University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Read_QC/read-qc.md

 #### Questions
 {:.no_toc}

- - *Do you think it will be necessary to look for and remove adpater sequences from the reads?*
+ - *Do you think it will be necessary to look for and remove adapter sequences from the reads?*

 ## Adapter and Quality Trimming Reads